 Metre bridge (Fig. 9.5) consists of a wire of uniform cross section and one metre in length, stretched on a metre scale which is fixed on a wooden table.
 The ends of the wire are fixed below two L shaped metallic strips.
 A single metallic strip separates the two L shaped strips leaving two gaps, left gap and right gap.
-Usually, an unknown resistance X is connected in the left gap and a resistance box is connected in the right gap.
-One terminal of a galvanometer is connected to the central strip C, while the other terminal of the galvanometer carries the jockey (J).
+Usually, an unknown resistance X is connected in the left gap and a resistance box is connected in the other gap.
+One terminal of a galvanometer is connected to the terminal C on the central strip, while the other terminal of the galvanometer carries the jockey (J).